Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Reverse H older inequalities

 \begin{proposition}[{\cite[Theorems 2.4 and 3.4]{Kazamaki:94}}] Let $M$ be a martin\-gale with $M_0\equiv 0$ such that $\mathcal{E}(M)$ is a martingale.
 Then $M\in \bmo$ if and only if $\mathcal{E}(M)\in \bigcup_{\beta\in (1,\infty)} \rh_\beta$. \end{proposition}

 Later in our application we need to know whether a certain martingale $M$ generates a Dol\'ean-Dade exponential that satisfies a reverse H\"older inequality.
-Here the BMO-distance to $L_\infty$ would be a natural candidate for the extreme case that the reverse H\"older inequality is satisfied for all parameters $\beta \in (1,\infty)$, as \cite[Theorem 3.8]{Kazamaki:94} provides the characterization $M\in \overline{L_\infty}^{\bmo_2}$ for this case.
-On the other hand, Grandits \cite{Grandits:96} has shown that a positive BMO-distance to $L_\infty$ does not provide a reasonable estimate for the critical value of $\beta$ such that one has a reverse H\"older inequality (see also the {\em Note added in Proof} of \cite{Schachermayer:96}).
-This is our reason to use the concept {\em sliceable} (which describes the BMO-distance to $H^\infty$ due to \cite{Schachermayer:96}) because the following observation yields explicit estimates for the critical exponent $\beta$ and the corresponding multiplicative constants in the reverse H\"older inequalities:
+Here the $\bmo_2$-distance to $L_\infty$ would be a natural candidate for the extreme case that the reverse H\"older inequality is satisfied for all parameters $\beta \in (1,\infty)$, as Kazamaki \cite[Theorem 3.8]{Kazamaki:94} provides the characterization $M\in \overline{L_\infty}^{[\bmo,\|\cdot\|_{\bmo_2}]}$ for this case.
+On the other hand, Grandits \cite{Grandits:96} has shown that a positive $\bmo_2$-distance to $L_\infty$ does not provide a reasonable estimate for the critical value of $\beta$ such that one has a reverse H\"older inequality (see also the {\em Note added in Proof} of \cite{Schachermayer:96}).
+This is our reason to use the concept {\em sliceable} (which describes the $\bmo_2$-distance to $\H_\infty$ due to the result of Schachermayer \cite{Schachermayer:96}) because the following observation yields explicit estimates for the critical exponent $\beta$ and the corresponding multiplicative constants in the reverse H\"older inequalities:

 \begin{theorem} Let $\Phi:(1,\infty)\to (0,\infty)$ be a non-increasing function and let

 be right-continuous in its first argument and such that

 with the property that